arskom/spyne/doc/source/manual/05-01_sqlalchemy.rst

     TableModel == TTableModel()
     TableModel.Attributes.sqla_metadata.bind = db

-... but the first method looks cleaner.
+... but the first method is arguably cleaner.

 We're finally ready to define Spyne types mapped to SQLAlchemy tables.
 At this point, we have two options: Do everything with the Spyne markers, or re-use